Marius Broholm

-Marius Sivertsen Broholm (born 26 December 2004) is a Norwegian professional footballer who plays as a winger or attacking midfielder for Ligue 1 club Lille.
+Marius Sivertsen Broholm (born 26 December 2004) is a Norwegian professional footballer who plays as a winger or attacking midfielder for Eredivisie club Utrecht, on loan from club Lille.

 Club career

 Broholm made his Rosenborg debut in July 2021 when he came on and scored against Melhus in the Norwegian Cup.

 In January 2022 Broholm signed his first professional contract with Rosenborg.

 On 8 May 2022 Broholm made his league debut against Strømsgodset coming on in the 73rd minute.

 In May 2023, Broholm went on a one month loan to Kristansund that was later extended until the end of the season.
-In December he scored the 2-0 goal against Vålerenga to make it 2-2 on aggregate in the play off finals for a place in the Eliteserien.
+In December, he scored to make it 2–0 against Vålerenga which made it 2–2 on aggregate in the play off finals for a place in the Eliteserien.
 He later scored a penalty as Kristiansund gained promotion after winning 5-4 on penalties.

-On 18 June 2025, Broholm signed for French Ligue 1 club Lille on a five-year contract running until 2030, for a reported initial fee of €5 million, a maximum of around €2 million potential add-ons and an undisclosed sell-on clause.
+On 18 June 2025, Broholm signed for Ligue 1 club Lille on a five-year contract running until 2030, for a reported initial fee of €5 million, a maximum of around €2 million potential add-ons and an undisclosed sell-on clause.